 In marketing, it’s used for tasks such as social media analysis.
 It also targets HR operatives for skills mapping and aids in the supply chain for management of the supplier(s).
 In IT, Board is used at different service levels.

 Board allows users to access data from almost any source and mobile device.
 It generates self-service reprints that can be exported in formats such as HTML.
-This visualization solution allows midsized business and enterprises to analyze their present data for efficient decision making.
+This visualization solution allows midsized business and enterprises to analyze their present data for efficient decision-making.

-This tool is user friendly and easily customizable and offers a wide language support system with over 6 available languages such as English, German, Chinese, Italian, and Spanish among others.
+This tool is user-friendly and easily customizable and offers a wide language support system with over 6 available languages such as English, German, Chinese, Italian, and Spanish among others.

-The latest version is an upgrade that comes with an in-memory calculation engine and shallow learning curve.
+The latest version is an upgrade that comes with an in-memory calculation engine and a shallow learning curve.
 These make the Board BI among the Best Data Visualization Tools.